 How does a gated community work?

 To begin, the term “gated community” refers to any property with controlled access using gates or other physical barriers.
-Some have booths with security staff to manually check each person’s identification before allowing them through the access gate.
+Some communities have booths with security staff to manually check each person’s identification before allowing them through the access gate.
 Others have an automated gate that opens when a resident scans their access card or fob.

 Over the decades, a gated community has become a desired security amenity for residential and commercial tenants.
 Usually, a gated community has a name and a clear geographical perimeter that separates itself from non-gated areas.
 And, gated communities can exist in any location – cities, suburban towns, and rural areas.
 They range in size from a few homes to hundreds.